Nikerane/Humanoid_Gym_GUT_Institute/README.md

 This repository provides step-by-step instructions to install and use [Humanoid-Gym](https://github.com/zlw21gxy/humanoid-gym) with NVIDIA's **Isaac Gym**, enabling reinforcement learning for humanoid robots.

 ---
+# Location of Reward Functions

+The reward functions for the humanoid environment are primarily located in: humanoid/envs/custom/humanoid_env.py

 ##  **System Requirements**
 - **OS**: Linux (Ubuntu recommended)